Table of Contents

 Software licensing allows a product to ship with a base set of functionality enabled, while containing advanced functionality that can be offered without a change in the underlying hardware.
-Using enforceable licenses helps in preventing the illegal usage of the advanced functions.
+Using executable licenses helps in preventing the illegal use of the advanced functions.

-The Cisco Software License Activation feature is a set of processes and license keys, and Cisco IOS commands to activate Cisco IOS software feature sets by obtaining and validating fee-based Cisco software licenses.
+The Cisco Software License Activation feature contains a set of processes and license keys, and Cisco IOS commands used to activate Cisco IOS software feature sets by obtaining and validating fee-based Cisco software licenses.
 The Cisco RF Gateway 10 (RFGW-10) licenses are used to control access to the RF channels.

-This document explains the procedures to install, upgrade, and maintain licenses on the Cisco RFGW-10 DS-384 line card.
-This document also discusses platform specific features such as OIR, RMA, high-availability, and the implication of licensing on them.
+The following sections describe the procedures to install, upgrade, and maintain licenses on the Cisco RFGW-10 DS-384 line card.
+This document also discusses platform-specific features such as Online insertion and Removal (OIR), license Return Merchandise Authorization (RMA), high-availability, and the implication of licensing on them.

 To enable all software features, all new or upgraded Cisco devices that require software activation must be registered with Cisco.
 The registration process requires a Product Authorization Key (PAK), which is an 11-character alphanumeric key printed on the purchase order document shipped with your device hardware.
 The registration process converts the PAK to an electronic license file containing a unique key for your device hardware.
 The license file must then be installed on your device to unlock the product and its features.